 Many people try to file a tax return early to start planning the rest of this year’s financial goals like car repairs and vacation.
 Filing your taxes as soon as possible can help you get a tax refund quickly.
 And if you owe money finding out early can give you time to plan.

-When filing your taxes in 2021 you are filing a return for income earned in 2020.
-It gets confusing when 2020 and 2021 are used interchangeably to describe the same event.
-So be aware that when we talk about 2021, we’re really talking about 2020 income tax.
+When filing your taxes in 2023 you are filing a return for income earned in 2022.
+It gets confusing when 2022 and 2023 are used interchangeably to describe the same task but welcome to taxes! 😂

 Related: Do You Need to File a Tax Return?